I optimised everything — and still felt hollow

 I tried love, of course.
 Or something like it.

 There was a period — I think of it now as a kind of spiritual fever — when I became convinced that what I needed wasn’t less, but one thing that was everything.
 A person who would mirror back the self I hadn’t yet managed to become.
-I looked for women who carried intensity in their silences.
-Women who felt psychologically textured, a little dark, a little hard to reach.
+I looked for intensity in the silences.
+For people who felt psychologically textured, a little dark, a little hard to reach.
 It felt romantic, even noble: I want depth, not ease.

 What I didn’t realize then is how easy it is to confuse depth with difficulty — and how quickly longing can become a way of avoiding yourself.
 The more mysterious she was, the more meaning I projected onto her.
 I wasn’t falling in love with someone.
 I was falling in love with the idea that someone else might redeem the incoherence I felt inside.